janusboandersen/dotfiles/template/buildsystem/cmake/readme.markdown

 | Interface libraries | `add_library(INTERFACE)` |
 | Alias libraries     | `add_library(ALIAS)`     |

+The _interface libraries_ and _alias libraries_ are CMake concepts.
+* An interface library is one that does not build anything, suitable for a header-only dependency.
+See that section.
+* An alias library target is clarification / namespaced re-definition of a target (hence alias).
+See section "Using namespaces".

+    * See section "Using namespaces"

 ### Public, Private, and Interface
 Like the distinction between public and private in a class; A library consisting of a compiled binary (implementation) and a header (interface)  might need one set of flags to compile the binary (the implementation), and another set of flags (perhaps just a subset) in order to utilize or consume the header (the interface).
 Header-only libraries are not separately compiled.